-The bank/lender typically requires the agreement to be signed if the shareholder needs financing.
-Next, since the agreement allows banks/lenders to pay the maintenance fee if the shareholder doesn’t, this is beneficial for the co-op.
-Essentially, this acts as an insurance policy for the maintenance because lenders want to ensure that their collateral (the co-op shares) are clear as possible.
+The bank/lender typically requires you to complete an Aztech form if you will need financing.
+Since the agreement allows banks/lenders to pay the maintenance fee if the shareholder doesn’t, this is beneficial for the co-op.
+Essentially, this acts as an insurance policy for the maintenance fees because lenders want to ensure that their collateral (the co-op shares) are clear as possible.
 On the other hand, if a shareholder is in default on their monthly maintenance payment, sending a copy of the notice to cure to the shareholder’s bank/lender is usually all it takes for the shareholder to become current with their maintenance payments.
 Many shareholders are afraid to default on their loans.

 Last but not least, the bank/lender agrees that the co-op gets paid first in a foreclosure.
 As such, in the event of a sale or foreclosure, the co-op is made whole first, then the lender can receive any remaining proceeds.

 In rare circumstances, the banks will ask the co-op to agree to a modified version of the Aztech agreement.
 In that event, the co-op’s lawyer may agree to minor changes, but the lawyer probably won’t agree to eliminate any provision that protects the co-op should it forget to notify the bank/lender of a shareholder’s default.